 The work of Angkor Hospital For Children (AHC) is immense.
-Since 1999, the paediatric teaching hospital -- Cambodia’s first -- has provided more than one million medical treatments, education to thousands of Cambodian health workers and prevention training to thousands of families.
+Since 1999, the paediatric teaching hospital — Cambodia’s first — has provided more than one million medical treatments, education to thousands of Cambodian health workers and prevention training to thousands of families.
 A non-profit, the hospital relies entirely on donations.
 There is also one form of donation on which they and their patients are vitally dependent, and it won’t cost you anything more than a little time.

 With sobering statistics like 1 in 77 children in Cambodian children dying before their fifth birthday, the essential work AHC carries out is no easy task.
 AHC offers inpatient and outpatient care, surgical services (including heart surgery), 24-hour ER, intensive care treatment and antiretroviral HIV therapy.
 With an eye clinic, neonatal unit, physiotherapy and even a social work department (a very rare thing in Cambodia), the scope of the hospital’s services is very broad, yet with a clear focus on quality.

-Many of the 500-600 patients seen daily travel from far and wide, on the bus, the backs of motos or any means possible to receive free medical care.
+Many of the 500 to 600 patients seen daily travel from far and wide, on the bus, the backs of motos or any means possible to receive free medical care.
 The hospital helps support those who can’t afford it with travel costs, food and sleeping materials if they stay overnight and it provides basic on-site cooking facilities.
 The queues are long, as Cambodian families wait their turn for help.
-Nurses focus on around 40 percent of patients, enabling trained doctors to handle the worst illnesses and problems.
+Nurses focus on around 40% of patients, enabling trained doctors to handle the worst illnesses and problems.

 The hospital is located in the centre of Siem Reap with a Visitor Centre for those in town with an interest in learning more about their life-saving work and how they can help.
 However, the hospital’s work is not confined to Siem Reap and those that have made the journey here.
 AHC also runs a Satellite Clinic 35 kilometres outside of Siem Reap, in partnership with the government hospital, to try to enable the most impoverished and more rural dwellers access to basic healthcare provisions.